kamalbuilds/Liquidity_Manager/README.md

 # Avalanche Cross-Chain Liquidity Manager

-**Seamlessly Manage Your Liquidity Positions Across Multiple DeXes and Chains powered by Social Login**
+**Seamlessly Manage Your Liquidity Positions Across Multiple Protocols and Chains powered by Social Login**

 ## Tagline
 Unlock the full potential of your assets with Liquidity Manager - Your gateway to efficient and optimized liquidity management in the DeFi space.